mlhartme/stool/main/documentation.md

 file name of the `tar.gz` file.

 Technically, Tomcat is started by the Java Service wrapper (http://wrapper.tanukisoftware.com/).
 You can configure the version of the wrapper with the `tomcat.service` property.
+Run this command with `-v` enabled service wrapper debug output.

 If you want to re-generated all files created by this command, use `stool cd backstage && rm -rf service ssl tomcat`.
 This is useful e.g. to get certificates regenerated.